annaeliana7/Walking-on-Water/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone https://ADD LINK.git
+- On the terminal run this command git clone https://github.com/annaeliana7/Walking-On-Water.git

-- Go to the repository folder using command prompt cd To
+- Go to the repository folder using command prompt cd Walking-on-Water

 - Install the dev dependencies for linters run npm install.
 --->